algobulls/algobulls_help_site/docs/member/strategy-card.md

 ## 9. Returns

 You can view a strategy’s ROI in the returns section.
-The returns duration and the ROI% is displayed here.
+The returns duration and the ROI % is displayed here.

 ![StrategyCard](imgs/sc_returns.png)